 I am pursuing a Graduate Certificate in Wildlife Management.
 I currently live in northern New Mexico and am a biologist at Bandelier National Monument.
 I manage our long-running bird banding program and have centered my capstone project around the data we have collected over the years.
 My project will focus on return rates of birds after fire.
 I will be using data from our migratory sessions, possibly our MAPS sessions, along with vegetation data taken throughout the years before and after fire.

 I am seeking a Masters of Wildlife Science degree while continuing to work full time for Oregon State University located in Burns, Oregon as a Faculty Research Assistant.
 My project focuses on how different grazing regimes affect sagebrush obligate songbirds in the sage steppe ecosystem of eastern Oregon.
-I am co-advised by Jon Dinkins.
+My major advisor is Jon Dinkins and I am co-advised by Doug.
 My research interests include rangeland and wildlife ecology, especially animal-habitat relationships and applied research topics.
 In my free time, I enjoy backpacking, hiking, archery, and occasional rock climbing.

 I am comparing the abundance and distribution of Yellow-rumped Warbler Setophaga coronata subspecies in western Oregon using a ten-year data set collected by Dr. Robinson.
 I have been looking to see if there are differences between seasonal migration times and proportional representation of the two subspecies.
 I have also assisted in collecting data for the Oregon 2020 project.
 In addition to being President of the OSU Bird Nerds, I am also webmaster and historian for the OSU chapters of SACNAS and MANRRS, and the 2018 Undergraduate Teaching Fellow for Systematics of Birds.